 No, Massachusetts allows annual reports to be filed with electronic signatures and photocopies of documents; original ink signatures are not required.

-Ready to simplify your multi-state compliance?
-Book a demo to see how Discern can help.
+Book a Discern demo to see how Discern simplifies your multi-state compliance.